 After the fire is going, you can shape your hamburger patties.
 Don’t overwork the beef — if you do, you’ll have tough burgers.
 When ready, gently fold the hamburger seasoning into the beef and make the patties.
 It should only take 30-45 seconds.

 Although it may tempting to use pre-made patties for a campfire, we highly recommend you don’t.
-If you want a rich, juicy buger, you should choose ground beef with a slightly higher fat content, such as 80% lean, and form your own patties.
+If you want the best burgers, choose ground chuck with a slightly higher fat content, such as 80% lean, and form your own patties.

 Best campfire burger seasoning